 Traditionally, data analytics in finance focused on answering two questions: “What happened?” (descriptive analytics) and “Why did it happen?” (diagnostic analytics).

-• Prescriptive analytics that recommends the next best action for optimization and better decision-making.
+- Prescriptive analytics that recommend the next best action for optimization and better decision-making.

 The Rise of Predictive Analytics in Finance